 "We could not stop him," said Flavion.
 "He will return shortly."
 Cabot peered anxiously through the glass.
-"I know that herd!" he said.
-"Its leader is the cattle human from the time of the slaughter bench, he who noted the Lady Bina, he who understood in his simple, doltish, stupid way her role in leading others to the slaughter bench, he who would have her blood!"

-"No!" cried Flavion, in dismay.
+"I know "He should have sent others," said a Kur.
+"He is that herd!" he said.
+"Its leader is the cattle human from the time of the slaughter bench, he who noted the Lady Bina, he who understood in his simple, doltish, stupid way her role in leading others to the slaughter "No!" cried Flavion, in dismay.
 "It is no coincidence that it is that herd and not another which is foraging below!" cried Cabot.
 "Surely it is a mere coincidence," protested Flavion.
+"No, no!" cried Cabot.